junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 >
 > He passes out from the horrible scene.
 The blackness followed is like falling.
 He thinks he sees Castiel's sinking consciousness on his way down.
 It's the darkness inside his mind, inside both their minds.
 Angel's mind is pinned by those iron nails, he's like a bird getting shot by the hunters.
 Falling straight down from the sky, with blood spreading from the wound, the feathers scattering.
 He barely has much feathers left, they are worn, detorted, hardened, more like blades than plumage.

-Jimmy startles awake from the deep sleep a handful of times.
+Jimmy starts awake from the deep sleep a handful of times.

-He can't always tell if it's just another nightmare his brain conjured, or he gets dragged back to the surface.
+He can't always tell if it's just another nightmare his brain conjured, or if he gets dragged back to the surface.

 He tells them apart from the absurdity and bizarreness of the reality that's beyond his imagination.

-Pain and sensations that should have blocked out from the angel's grace passes through the deep sea and reaches his brain, vibrating from the end of his nerves.
-That's when he knows the angel is in trouble, that's when he wakes up for a brief moment.
+Sometimes, real pain and sensations that should have been blocked out by the angel's grace pass through the deep sea and reach his brain, vibrating from the end of his nerves.
+That's when he knows the angel is in trouble; that's when he wakes up for a brief moment.

 He sees himself in impossible situations, on the battlefield, in the middle of wars.

-He watches demons tearing his body apart, biting off his arms and legs; he watches human firing the biggest canon he's ever seen and half his head is blown away in the explosion.
-The angel lets out a grunt inside him, making a splashing sound as if a human just accidentally steps into a water puddle in a rainy day, displeased about his shoes being wet.
+He watches demons tearing his body apart, biting off his arms and legs; he watches humans firing the biggest cannon he's ever seen, and half his head is blown away in the explosion.
+The angel lets out a grunt inside him, making a splashing sound as if a human just accidentally steps into a water puddle on a rainy day, displeased about his shoes being wet.
 He shakes off the water and fixes his body in the next second.

 Castiel didn't lie when he said whatever comes next is a thousand times more horrifying.

-He'd have been dead for a hundred times if he's just a human, but it seems, now, without fighting against the angel, all those would do is merely tearing their consciousness apart for less than half a second.
+He'd have been dead fa hundred times if he were just a human, but it seems, now, without fighting against the angel, all those would do is merely tearing their consciousness apart for less than half a second.

 Jimmy sinks back under the water every time when Castiel finds his footing again.